Westminster St Margaret and St John: Poor law

 Westminster St Margaret and St John was a local act parish and so remained a single unit for administration of the New Poor Law.
-Following the Metropolitan Poor Act 1867, it joined with St George Hanover Square for this purpose in 1870 as the St George's Union.
+Following the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
+6), it joined with St George Hanover Square for this purpose in 1870 as the St George's Union.

 Population

 The population history is typical for a central district of London, growing until the 19th century and then declining as transport improvements caused movement to the suburbs.
 The population peak was in 1871.